-1) It can be welded on one side without turning over.
+- It can be welded on one side without being turned over.

-2) When the space area of the welding groove is large, the filling material is small, and the thickness of the weldment is large, the productivity is higher than that of the Y-shaped groove.
+- When the welding groove’s surface area is large, the amount of filler material required is small, and the thickness of the welded material is substantial, resulting in higher productivity than the Y-shaped groove.

-4) It is difficult to process the root radius of the groove surface, which limits the popularization and application of this groove.
+- The difficulty in processing the root radius of the groove surface limits the popularity and application of this groove.

 (3) double Y-shaped groove

-1) Double sided welding, so the weldment needs to turn over during welding, but the welding deformation is small.
+- Double-sided welding requires the weldment to be turned over during welding, but the welding deformation is minimal.

-2) Although the processing of groove surface is slightly more complex than that of Y-shaped groove, it is simpler than that of U-shaped groove with blunt edge.
+- Although the processing of the groove surface is slightly more complex than that of a Y-shaped groove, it is simpler than that of a U-shaped groove with a blunt edge.

-3) The groove area is between Y-shaped groove and U-shaped groove with blunt edge, so the productivity is higher than Y-shaped groove and the filling material is less than Y-shaped groove.
+- The groove area is between a Y-shaped groove and a U-shaped groove with a blunt edge, resulting in higher productivity than a Y-shaped groove and less filling material required than a Y-shaped groove.

 70. Try to describe the representation of supplementary symbols in weld symbols?